vishesh92/pg-primer/README.md

 * **Parameter tuning** - I have seen people vertically scale postgres without attempting to understand bottlenecks causing performance problems.
 It is really important to tune your parameters for your workloads to gain desired performance.
 You can generate a default configuration using [PGTune](https://pgtune.leopard.in.ua/).
 But don't forget to understand more about your workloads and tune accordingly.

+* **Partitioning** - Partitioning can help you achieve easier archiving and better performance of large tables.
+You can partition tables either using declarative partitioning or inheritance based partitioning.
+Simple log or event tables are generally good candidates for partitioning.
+For more details, check [Postgresql documentation](https://www.postgresql.org/docs/current/ddl-partitioning.html)

 # Common questions while chosing data type
 Postgres offers a lot of data types.
 While designing schema for a table, its quite useful to know about them and where to use them.
 These are some of the questions I come across: